mirasworks/works/README.md

 * a lot of security improvement
 * session and cookies management
 * client project generation from command
-* erros in html templates while dev mode enabled
+* errors in html templates while dev mode enabled
 * stop and restart by command line
 * more commands line